 [INTERVIEW] How One Tree Planted is Marketing Environmental Conservation

-One Tree Planted is a nonprofit organization based in Vermont.
-A relatively new organization, OTP’s mission is to drive reforestation efforts and promote awareness and education about the importance of trees for our planet and future generations.
-Its service is simple but powerful: for every dollar donated, OTP plants a tree in a specific location in the world that needs support.
+One Tree Planted (OTP) is a relatively new nonprofit organization based in Vermont.
+OTP’s mission is to drive reforestation efforts and promote awareness and education about the importance of trees for our planet and future generations.
+Its service is simple but powerful.
+For every dollar-donation, OTP plants a tree in a part of world that needs support.

 I was a sales rep for Eco-Products, the largest manufacturer of food packaging disposables.
 I met with Directors of Sustainability for grocery stores, businesses, even individuals.
 Over the last 4 or 5 years, I found that people were wishing they could more for the environment, but they wondered what percentage of their donations were actually going to the cause.
 They also wanted to do the help themselves.

-What sets OTP apart from other environmental organizations?
+What sets OTP apart from other environmental conservation organizations?

 We want to make it simpler and more straightforward for people to help the environment, while having the hands-on experience of doing it themselves.
 To differentiate ourselves, we focus on:

-How do you approach fundraising and getting supporters engaged in an environmental cause, like planting trees?
+How do you approach fundraising and engage supporters in an environmental conservation cause?

-When I ask people to get involved, the number one question I get asked is, “How do I know my trees are being planted?”
+The number one question I hear is, “How do I know my trees are being planted?”
 Educating supporters and simplifying the process is key.
 As for OTP, the UN hosts the Billion Tree Campaign, which is planting 12 billion trees.
-We work with different NGO’s within the UN’s environmental program, and they’re the experts in the field helping us plant the trees in different regions around the world.
+We work with different NGO’s within the UN’s environmental conservation program, and they’re the experts in the field helping us plant the trees in different regions around the world.

 As for rallying people around our mission – in short, we’re storytellers.